 Make some cuts

-How will you pack everything in your home for your international move?
-The short answer is: You won't.
+How will you pack everything in your home for shipping overseas?
+The short answer is: You won’t.

 During the course of packing your home for your move abroad, you’ll probably need to make some cuts.
 Certain items simply won’t be worthwhile to take on your way.
 You may decide to donate, sell or throw away things that you don’t find very valuable, or that you’ve already gotten your use from.

 As you go through your belongings to determine what to throw away, be judicious.
 While minimalising your possessions will make the move very simple, be sure not to go overboard and toss something with sentimental value.

 Ask yourself a few questions, like:

 - Does this item have monetary or sentimental value?